API Glossary

 • 4 weeks - 4w

-Note that there is no suffix for specifying months due to months not containing a fixed amount of days.
+Note: There is no suffix for specifying months because a month does not contain a fixed number of days.

-The second representation of intervals is by function names.
-The functions can achieve two main goals, that fixed intervals cannot:
+The second type of interval representation is through function names.
+Functions can achieve two main objectives that fixed intervals cannot:

-• The function can create not-fixed interval ranges like months - months have between 28 and 31 days.
+• Functions can create non-fixed interval ranges, such as months, which can have between 28 and 31 days.

-• The function can change the alignment.
-If the requirement is not just 7 days, but also the time intervals to start on Monday or Sunday.
+• Functions can change the alignment.
+For example, if the requirement is not just 7 days, but also for the time intervals to start on Monday or Sunday.

 The following functions are supported: